chiehwen/monitor/README.md

 Introduction
 ------------

-This package establishes the foundation for remotely monitoring and controlling running node.js applications.
+This package provides the foundation for remotely monitoring and controlling running node.js applications.

-It introduces the concept of a [Probe](http://reference/to/Probe.html) - a small software component capable of inspecting, exposing, and controlling state within a running node.js server.
+It introduces the concept of a [Probe](http://reference/to/Probe.html) - a small software component capable of exposing, and controlling state within a running node.js server.

-Probes are written as [Backbone](http://documentcloud.github.com/backbone>Backbone.js) models, and are instantiated on-demand when requested from remote monitors.
+Probes are written as [Backbone](http://documentcloud.github.com/backbone>Backbone.js) models, and remain dormant in your process until instantiated from remote monitors.

 From the monitoring process, a [Monitor](http://reference/to/Monitor.html) class is provided to connect with a remote probe.